Adding To The Dining Table Arrangement

 Marrying Decor:

-“Marrying decor objects” is my way to make things look more cohesive.
+“Marrying decor objects” is my way of making things look more cohesive.

 The black frame of the painting seemed a little stark close to the canvas painting that is not framed.